iansantagata/Algorithms/README.md

 ## Local Development

+To lint the code in your local environment, run `source ./tools/lint.sh` in your shell at repository root.

+To test the code in your local environment, run `source ./tools/test.sh` in your shell at repository root.

 As a convenience, the [linting script](tools/lint.sh) and [testing script](tools/test.sh) can be executed locally in a virtual environment.
+Both scripts require the virtual environment to be installed and bootstrapped.

 These scripts are meant to exactly mirror the automated linting and testing workflows on the `main` branch and used in pull requests.

-To lint the code in your local environment, run this command in your shell at repository root:

-`source ./tools/lint.sh`

-Similarly, to run existing tests on the code in your local environment, run this command in your shell at repository root:

-`source ./tools/test.sh`

 ## Uninstallation